cyb0rg71/Bug-Hunting-Cheatsheet/NoSQLi.md

-# Boolean operator difference between SQLi && NoSQLi
+# Basic operator difference between SQLi && NoSQLi
   1. ```or``` >> ```||```
   2. ```and``` >> ```&&```
   3. ```-- -``` >> ```%00```